alitahir4024/PHILLIP-GILBERT-project/README.md

 # PHILLIP-GILBERT-project
-PHILLIP GILBERT website template is developed using full css flexbox
+PHILLIP GILBERT website template is developed using full css flexbox,margin,padding and positions.